sintax1/cwf2neo/docs/index.rst

 .. note::

-    cwf2neo requires a Neo4j database.
+    cwf2neo requires a Neo4j database running and accessible.
-    See `Neo4j Getting Started`_ to install one or `Neo4j Docker`_ to simply use a Docker container.
+    See `Neo4j Getting Started`_ to install one or `Neo4j Docker`_ to simply run a Neo4j Docker container.

 ***************
 Getting Started